-Companies that are using network monitoring tools – be they for analyzing security threats, packet flow or Key Performance Indicators (KPIs) – all have one thing in common.
+Companies that are using network monitoring tools, either for analyzing security threats, packet flow or Key Performance Indicators (KPIs) – all have one thing in common.
 They need to ensure that those applications have access to 100% of the traffic flowing through the network.

-For out of band monitoring tools, you’ll want a passive network TAP.
-Unfortunately, there is no “one size fits all” solution that will work in every environment.
-For those of you that don’t create network design plans and study best practice connectivity models on a daily basis like we do, here’s a quick refresher to get you started on the right foot.
+For out-of-band monitoring tools, you’ll want a passive network TAP.
+With different network environments, there are a few different considerations to choose.
+For those of you that don’t create network design plans and study best practice connectivity models on a daily basis like we do, here’s a quick refresher to get you started on the right foot

 Some passive TAPs do not require power sources.
 However, if the TAP needs to perform additional services besides simply copying and sending data (as we’ll see below) they will require power.
 Regardless, passive network TAPs are designed so that even if the environment loses power, the network devices do not lose the link.
 The network devices will never even know that the network TAP lost power.